 Do installation designs and instructions prepared by a PE have to be approved by the manufacturer and the DAPIA in all states or only HUD-administered states?

-Installation designs and instructions that are prepared by a PE or RA that are different from those provided by the manufacturer must be approved by the manufacturer and the DAPIA as providing a level of protection that equals or exceeds the protection provided by the federal installation standards in part 3285 only in states where HUD administers the installation program.
-State installation programs may deal with the use of alternative designs differently.
+This requirement is for all state and HUD administered programs.
+Installation designs and instructions that are prepared by a PE or RA that are different from those provided by the manufacturer must be approved by the manufacturer and the DAPIA as providing a level of protection that equals or exceeds the protection provided by the federal installation standards in part 3285.

 The Installation Program final rule clarifies the installation instructions requirements in states with installation programs and states where HUD administers the installation program.
 Section 3286.9(b) requires the manufacturer to provide DAPIA approved installation designs and instructions with each manufactured home.
 This is required in all states since it is in Subpart A.